 10. Mobile Apps do not Interface With the Legacy Systems

 In the Enterprise Resource Planning system or ERP, organizations make significant investments and are still unwilling to invest in the development of mobile apps.
 There is always a seamless solution where a suite of enterprise apps might connect to multiple backend systems and APIs like Oracle, Sharepoint, SAP, and MySQL.
-For mobile devices to easily access legacy systems with the assistance of seamless integration of technologies, a backend as a service solution is an enterprise-grade with an API infrastructure.
+For mobile devices to easily access legacy systems with the assistance of seamless integration of technologies, a backend as a service solution is enterprise-grade with an API infrastructure.

 11. Mobile App Analytics Data will Tell You How Your App is Doing